-General education revenue is the primary source of general operating funds for Minnesota's public schools; consisting of 331 school districts and 165 charter schools for the 2017-18 school year.
+General education revenue is the primary source of operating funds for Minnesota's public schools, which for the 2018-19 school year, consists of 331 school districts and 166 charter schools.
 General education revenue pays for operating expenses of the district including employee salaries, fringe benefits, and supply costs.
+For fiscal year 2019, each school district's general education revenue is the sum of 14 components; two of which are the same per pupil unit for all districts and charter schools and 12 that vary by district demographic and geographic characteristics.

-In addition to general education revenue, school districts also receive state appropriations through categorical aids, which are funds designated for specific purposes (such as special education and school integration/desegregation).
+In addition to general education revenue, school districts also receive state appropriations through categorical aids and authorized property tax levies, which provide funds for specific purposes (such as special education, school integration/desegregation, and safe schools activities).